News to Know for Aug. 3: Mass shooting plot update; 2-year-old found dead; Monkeypox vaccine

 The two men Richmond Police say were planning a mass shooting plot at the Dogwood Dell July 4th Celebration return to court today.

-Julio Alvarado Dubon and Rolman Balacarcel have been behind bars for about a full month after RPD says they got a tip that the two were planning to target the celebration.
+Julio Alvarado Dubon and Rolman Balcarcel have been behind bars for about a full month after RPD says they got a tip that the two were planning to target the celebration.

 On July 1, police took two rifles, a handgun, and more than 200 rounds of ammunition from a home on Columbia Street on the city’s southside.
 Alvarado-Dubon was arrested that same day.